apt69/COMahawk/README.md

 or

-1. COMahawk.exe <custom command to run> (ie. COMahawk.exe "net user /add test123 lol123 &")
+1. COMahawk.exe "custom command to run" (ie. COMahawk.exe "net user /add test123 lol123 &")
 2. ???
 3. Hopefully profit

 ## Concerns
 I noticed that on my W10 1709, the second bug does not exist aka Local Service does not have permission to modify/execute/stop UsoSvc

 However, it is confirmed that my 1903 does indeed have this bug so maybe it was introduced somewhere inbetween.
+YMMV.

 Also, since you are executing from a service - you most likely cannot spawn any Window hence all command will be "GUI-less".
 Maybe different session?
 Idk, it is too late and I am tired haha.

 ## Credits:
-https://twitter.com/leoloobeek for helping me even when he doesn't have a laptop
+https://twitter.com/leoloobeek for helping me even when he doesn't even have a laptop

 https://twitter.com/TomahawkApt69 for being the mental support and motivation